Skip to content

 3.2x

-Platform-reported vs actual outcomes (same period)
+Platform-reported conversions vs booked outcomes

 BeforePaid search share